 User git

-# Change remote to SSH
+# Switch the remote to SSH

 git remote set-url origin [email protected]:user/repo.git### Troubleshooting CNTLM